benz1221/pi-node-instruction/(EN)-Opening-the-Ports-Issues.md

 - Select the network type & choose Next.
 - Name it "Pi Network" & click Finish.

+### Docker Toolbox on Windows: How to forward the Ports:

+- Open VirtualBox Manager
+- Right click on the VM named ```default``` (docker vm), select Settings...
+- Go to Network
+- Go to the Adapter tab that is attached to NAT
+- Expand Advanced
+- Click on ```Port Forwarding```
+- For all ports (31400-31409)
+  - Click on +
+  - Give the new rule a unique name (e.g.: Pi Node 3140x)
+  - Fill in the port under *Host port* and *Guest Port*
+  - Leave Host IP and Guest IP blank
+- Click OK to save Port Forwarding Rules
+- Click OK to save Settings

 ### Checking if the ports are open or listening